digitalservicebund/ris-search/backend/src/main/resources/openSearch/README.md

 ## Document index definition

-The document alias can be used to query case law and norms at once.
+The document alias can be used to query all document kinds at once.
 See [IndexAliasService.java](../../java/de/bund/digitalservice/ris/search/service/IndexAliasService.java) for reference.

-## CaseLaw index definiton
+## index definitions

-The [caselaw_mappings.json](./caselaw_mappings.json) document defines a list of aliases, so that both e.g. AZ, AKTENZEICHEN, and file_numbers may be used in Lucene queries to refer to document_numbers.

-### `articles`

-This field is not actually used in the case law index.
-It is included to mirror the norms mapping, to enable queries that reference `articles` in the global `document` alias.
+The schema of each index is defined in it's template file.
+For example, norms is defined in [norms_index_template.json](norms_index_template.json).
+They all reference the same analyzer which is defined in [german_analyzer_template.json](german_analyzer_template.json).